knowrahman/AWS-SAA-C02-Course/README.md

 ### 1.6.12.
 Instance Status Checks and Autorecovery

-Every instance has two high level status checks
+Every instance has two high level per instance status checks

 - System Status Checks
   - Failure of this check could indicate SW or HW problems of the EC2